Students are responsible for knowing the following:

 Refusal to Provide Copies

-Occidental College reserves the right to deny transcripts or copies of records not required to be made available by FERPA in any of the following situations:
+Occidental College reserves the right to deny documents, transcripts, or copies of records not required by law to be made available in any of the following situations:

 - The student has an unpaid financial obligation to the College.

 - There is an unresolved disciplinary action against the student.

 Exceptions to FERPA Non disclosure Provisions:

 Amendments to FERPA permit educational agencies and institutions to disclose- without the consent or knowledge of the student or parent - personally identifiable information from the student's education records to the Attorney General of the United States or to his designee in response to an ex parte order in connection with the investigation or prosecution of terrorism crimes specified in sections 2332b(g)(5)(B) and 2331 of title 18, U.S. Code.
 (An ex parte order is an order issued by a court of competent jurisdiction without notice to an adverse party.)

 In addition to allowing disclosure without prior written consent or prior notification, this provision amends FERPA's record keeping requirements.
 As a result, FERPA, as amended, does not require a school official to record a disclosure of information from a student's education record when the school makes that disclosure pursuant to an ex parte order.
 Further, an educational agency or institution that, in good faith, produces information from education records in compliance with an ex parte order issued under the amendment "shall not be liable to any person for that production."